What can cause a baby to cry before peeing? Most often, this is related to pain, with some underlying explanation.

 How to start baby elimination communication

 To start baby EC, you may begin by observing your baby.
-In doing this, you have to keep in mind that babies eliminate shortly after feeding.
-You have to be familiar with their peeing and pooping time.
+In doing this, you have to keep in mind that babies pee shortly after feeding.
+You have to be familiar with their peeing and pooping times.
 Do not put any diaper on for a time, and observe his body language when he goes.
-Remember to put him on a water-proof mat.
+Remember to put him on a waterproof mat.

-When he goes, you can introduce cues such as ”pss” sound for peeing, or a ”hmm” sound when pooping.
+When he goes, you can introduce cues such as a “pss” sound for peeing or a ”hmm” sound when pooping.
 That way, he can associate these sounds with letting go.

 Always keep a potty nearby.
-When you see his cues, you can bring the potty to him immediately.
+You can bring the potty to him immediately when you see his cues.

 Advantages and disadvantages of using baby elimination communication